Clothing brands use these inhumane manufacturing methods to cheaply produce low-quality and disposable clothing for high-street stores.

 Primark is an Irish fast-fashion retailer with headquarters in Dublin, also operating in the United States.
 Primark uses sweatshops to make very low-price clothing.

-Primark is making some progress to improve their manufacturing practices but it's not enough.
+Primark is making some progress in improving its manufacturing practices, but it's not enough.
 They aren't paying a living wage to all of their workers.

 Primark doesn't control its supply chain effectively enough to prevent human rights violations.
 They are also not transparent enough in their activities to improve health and safety in their factories.